wh-alice/mig_visualstudio/vs/reference/how-to--use-reserved-xml-characters-in-project-files.md

 ---
-title: "How to: Use Reserved XML Characters in Project Files | Microsoft Docs" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Use Reserved XML Characters in Project Files" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14"